Redback-Operations/redback-documentation/docs/project-1/MQTTtoSerialCommunication_Markdown.md

-Code Example
+##Code Example

 Here is an example Python script that replaces MQTT with serial communication.
 This script will dynamically find the correct serial port and read the button states from the Raspberry Pi.

-Required Libraries
+##Required Libraries

 First, make sure you have the <code>pyserial</code> library installed:

-Explanation of the Code
+##Explanation of the Code

 a)   	GPIO Setup: Same as before, configuring pins 11 and 12 as inputs for the right and left turn buttons, respectively.

-b)  	Serial Port Detection: The <code>find_serial_port</code> function scans all available serial ports and returns the one that is suitable (e.g., containing "USB" or "ACM" in the description).
+b)  	Serial Port Detection: The '''find_serial_port''' function scans all available serial ports and returns the one that is suitable (e.g., containing "USB" or "ACM" in the description).
 Adjust this logic based on your specific device's identifiers.

-c)   	Serial Communication: The <code>ButtonTest</code> function now sends button states over the serial connection instead of MQTT.
+c)   	Serial Communication: The '''ButtonTest''' function now sends button states over the serial connection instead of MQTT.
 The serial connection is established with the detected port using a baud rate of 9600 (adjustable as needed).

 d)  	Main Loop: Continuously calls the <code>ButtonTest</code> function every second to check the button states and send updates via the serial connection.

-Handling Serial Port Changes
+##Handling Serial Port Changes

 If the serial port changes, the script will dynamically detect the correct port at startup.
 Ensure that your VR game or receiving system is set up to handle incoming data over the serial connection.

 This setup should provide a seamless transition from MQTT to serial communication, with dynamic port detection to handle different connection scenarios.

 Below are detailed steps to implement serial communication for handling button presses in your smart bike project.
 This section will guide you through setting up serial communication, identifying available serial ports dynamically, and replacing MQTT with serial data transmission.

-Steps to Implement Serial Communication
+##Steps to Implement Serial Communication

 a)   	Install Required Libraries